Psychiatric genetics: History

 Research on psychiatric genetics began in the late nineteenth century with Francis Galton (a founder of psychiatric genetics) who was motivated by the work of Charles Darwin and his concept of desegregation.
 These methods of study later improved due to the development of more advanced clinical, epidemiological, and biometrical research tools.
 Better research tools were the precursor to the ability to perform valid family, twin, and adoption studies.
 Researchers learned that genes influence how these disorders manifest and that they tend to aggregate in families.

 Heritability and genetics

-Most psychiatric disorders are highly heritable; the estimated heritability for bipolar disorder, schizophrenia, and autism (80% or higher) is much higher than that of diseases like breast cancer and Parkinson disease.
+Most psychiatric disorders are highly heritable; the estimated heritability for bipolar disorder, schizophrenia, and autism (80% or higher) is much higher than that of diseases like breast cancer and Parkinson's disease.
 Having a close family member affected by a mental illness is the largest known risk factor, to date.
 However, linkage analysis and genome-wide association studies have found few reproducible risk factors.

 Heterogeneity is an important factor to consider when dealing with genetics.
 Two types of heterogeneity have been identified in association with psychiatric genetics: causal and clinical.
 Causal heterogeneity refers to a situation in which two or more causes can independently induce the same clinical syndrome.
 Clinical heterogeneity refers to when a single cause can lead to more than one clinical syndrome.